earthstar-project/earthstar/docs/vocabulary.md

 ## Deleting documents

-Documents can't be deleted but they can be overwritten by a newer version with `value: ""`.
-Documents with empty-string values should generally be treated by applications as if they don't exist.
+Documents can't be deleted but they can be overwritten by a newer version with `content: ""`.
+Documents with empty-string content should generally be treated by applications as if they don't exist.

 TODO: Storage queries should allow you to filter out empty documents.